Seal Watching in Blakeney

 Hubby and I recently found ourselves at 7.30am standing on the quay at Wellsswaddled in fleeces and waterproofs because it was a tad windy and damp.
 However before too long our prayers for sunshine paid off and the day turned into one of those days that artists love, crystal clear light and visibility, with scudding clouds racing across a sailors blue pants sky.

 We were about to have a day out seal watching.
-Our destination the sandyBlakeney PointSpit.
-Eight very good friends who were joining us, arrived spilling out of their cars laden with picnic baskets, fleeces, blankets, cameras, kitchen sinks not to mention vast quantities of wine!
+Our destination the sandyBlakeney PointSpit, to watch and enjoythe sealsbasking on the sand Eight very good friends who were joining us, arrived spilling out of their cars laden with picnic baskets, fleeces, blankets, cameras, kitchen sinks not to mention vast quantities of wine!

 We found our way down the dock and heaved ourselves on board our gallant little ship and the crew showed us around the boat, telling us what not to put down the loo and stowing our huge amounts of luggage (you would think we were setting off for a two week holiday in Holland than spending just one day on the boat).